 What is the most random thing you’ve ever watched all the way through on Netflix?

 Alexa and Katie.
 I started watching it because the title had my name in it.
 It ended up being about a teenager with cancer and now I'm crying how did this happen??

-After School Special with Ready, Set, NO has its BIG premiere on Wednesday, January 16 at 7:30pm.
+The show Ready, Set, NO! takes place premiere on December 26, 2019 at 7:30pm.
 View our calendar for more show times.

 Individual opinions, ideas, and thoughts expressed are solely their own and are not meant to represent Baltimore Improv Group or any other organization.